thedod/box-o-lafs/README.md

 1. "Magic folder" functionality
 2. Quotas/accounting

 The first one is the proverbial "last mile" problem.
-If it's not as easy as having "team" folder (instead of actively uploading files via web or command line), and anyway - browsers are an attack surface "magic folders" avoid.
+Should be as easy as having "team" folder (instead of actively uploading files via web or command line), and anyway - browsers are an attack surface "magic folders" avoid.

 The second problem is more inherent: if I can tell *how much* information you're storing, this is already a partial leak of that information (e.g. I can tell you have at most X hours of video).